marcellino-ornelas/chess-pro-old/readme.md

-chess-pro
+# chess-pro

-technologies used:
+## technologies used:
- 1) UNDERSCORE.JS
+1. UNDERSCORE.JS
- 2) jQuery.js
+2. jQuery.js

-process/approch
+## process/approch
   I approched this idea by looking at the board like a coordinate graph

-instructions
+## instructions
-  1)download from git hub
+1. download from git hub
-  2) open folder in terminal
+2. open folder in terminal
-  3) install moduals for node
+3. install moduals for node
-  4) start project "npm start"
+4. start project "npm start"

-unsolved problems
+## unsolved problems
-  1) PASS PAWN
+1. PASS PAWN
-  2) CASTLING
+2. CASTLING